3 ways to cut the clutter from your writing

 Merriam-Webster online dictionary

-Clutter refers to words and phrases that don’t serve any function.
-They are the “weeds”2 that get in the way of readers understanding your message.
+In writing, clutter refers to words and phrases that do not help you communicate your point.
+In fact, they can be the “weeds”2 that get in the way of readers understanding your message.

-Some people even say that clutter is used on purpose—by government and corporations for example—to hide information and evade responsibility.
+Even worse, clutter could erode your credibility and make your readers distrust you: some people say that clutter is used on purpose—by government and corporations, for example—to hide information and evade responsibility.

 How to cut the clutter

-Often, professionals like to make verbs into nouns.
+Often, academics and development professionals like to make verbs into nouns.
 This is called nominalization.
-For example, you’d take verbs like “investigate” and “analyze” and change them into the nouns “investigation” and “analysis.”
+For example, you’d take verbs like investigate and analyze and change them into the nouns investigation and analysis.

 As a noun (nominalized)As a verb